 Every term we engage internationally renowned musicians to give a concert in the MCT.
 At the forefront of each event is an important associated education programme in which the professional musicians coach and give masterclasses to pupils during the day.
 Recent artists have included the Castalian, Endellion, Dante, and Heath String Quartets, the Fibonacci Sequence Trio, the Swingles, Voces8, Onyx Brass, Endymion Wind Ensemble, trumpeter Alison Balsom, violinist Thomas Gould, and cellist Guy Johnston.

 Details of forthcoming concerts in the series can be found on the MCT website.

 Music Tours take place on an annual basis.
 In recent years, we have taken a large group of singers and instrumentalists to Tuscany, Rome (performing in the Pantheon, St Giovanni in Laterano, and All Saints), Barcelona (Santa Maria, Barcelona Cathedral, and Sant Pere in Figueres), and Paris (Notre Dame, La Madeleine, and St Sulpice).

 Music Scholarships, Exhibitions and Bursaries

-Various generous Music Awards are available at 11+, 13+ and 16+.
+Various generous Music Awards are available at 11+ and 16+.
 More information on these, including the dedicated Open Morning for potential music scholars in October (to which all interested applicants are encouraged to attend), can be found in our Senior School Admissions Supplement, which will be published on this site in Summer 2019 with regard to potential entry in September 2020.